Steel guitar

-Steel guitar vs. traditional Spanish guitar
+Steel guitar versus traditional Spanish guitar

-Several distinct differences exist in both construction and musical capabilities of the steel guitar and the traditional Spanish (classical) guitar.
-The steel guitar is capable of producing smooth glissandi, enabling it to glide seamlessly between pitches in a manner reminiscent of the human voice—a feat that is not possible on a traditional fretted guitar.
+Several distinct differences exist in both the construction and musical capabilities of the steel guitar and the traditional Spanish (classical) guitar.
+The steel guitar is capable of producing smooth glissandi, enabling it to glide seamlessly between pitches in a manner reminiscent of the human voice—a feat not possible on a traditional fretted guitar.
 This is the hallmark characteristic of the steel guitar.

-Nevertheless, the steel guitar also presents notable limitations.
+The instrument also has significant limitations.
 Unlike a classical guitar, where the fingers press individual strings to produce chords and notes, the steel guitar employs a solid steel bar placed across all the strings.
-This allows the instrument to play chords only in the tunings to which it is set, significantly reducing harmonic flexibility.
+This allows the instrument to play only the chords available within its tuning, significantly reducing harmonic flexibility.
 Functionally, it is akin to playing with a single rigid "finger" rather than multiple independent ones.

 Note articulation differs between the two instruments.
 On a Spanish guitar, lifting the finger from the fretboard immediately silences the sounding note.
 By contrast, a note on the steel guitar continues to sound until it is manually dampened by the player or another note is played on the same string.
 A novice player who has not learned this blocking technique, finds the notes are superimposed and blurred together, much like a piano played with the sustain pedal permanently depressed.

 Finally, while frets on a Spanish guitar ensure precise intonation (assuming the instrument is properly tuned), the steel guitar lacks such guides.
-The performer must place the bar precisely over imaginary fret positions to remain in tune, making accurate pitch control significantly more difficult and demanding greater skill from the performer.
-The table below compares the two instruments in a simplified general overview, and exceptions abound.
+The performer must place the bar precisely over imaginary fret positions to remain in tune, making accurate pitch control more demanding to master.
+The table below compares the two instruments in a simplified general overview.